When Will Workers Comp Offer a Settlement? | Find a Work Injury Lawyer Near You

 How Soon Will the Insurance Company Offer a Workers’ Comp Settlement?

-If you are awaiting a workers’ comp settlement offer, it’s imperative to understand the factors in play.
-From an outside perspective, workers’ compensation settlements might sound enticing.
 For example, you receive one lump sum (sometimes hundreds of thousands of dollars), which you will then use to help pay for your medical costs and lost wages.
 You get to pocket anything that might be left over.
 It might sound like a great offer; however, these offers always warrant a second look and the opinion of an experienced workers’ comp attorney.

 Reaching a Workers’ Comp Settlement